 The Hotel Market Share Performance component of our cash incentive compensation program is based on the achievement of established goals for each hotel's market penetration relative to its respective competitive set, as measured by Smith Travel Research, a third party research firm.
 This component incents the management team to focus on relative performance of the hotel regardless of the economic environment.
-For each of the 27 hotels we owned on January 1, 2013 that achieved the market share penetration goal, the executives earned 1/27 of the maximum opportunity for this component of their bonus.
-In 2013, 13 of the 27 hotels achieved their market share penetration goal; therefore, the senior executives earned ninety-six percent of target (forty-eight percent of maximum) for this component.
+For each of the 25 hotels we owned for the majority of 2014 that achieved the market share penetration goal, the executives earned 1/25 of the maximum opportunity for this component of their bonus.
+In 2014, 12 of the 25 hotels achieved their market share penetration goal; therefore, the senior executives earned ninety-six percent of target (forty-eight percent of maximum) for this component.